Ziggeo/react-ziggeo/README.md

         onRef={ref => (this.child = ref)}
     />
 ```
-Now you can get build-in methods:
+Now you can call built-in methods:
 ```javascript
     this.child.get(args);
     this.child.play();